MINNESOTA BIKE RIDE

 - A signed waiver form at the event start is required.
 To expedite check-in, please download the attached form, read and sign – we will have extra copies available at check-in.

 - Individual daily participation is encouraged.
 We have set fees to accommodate all participants.
 Please click the button below to see our ALa Carte options.

 - We need Volunteers and offer a reduced fee.
 You will need your own vehicle to traverse the route and you will eat and camp as the Riders.
 Please checkout out volunteer section below.

 For more information please contact RideMN1 directly at

 RideMN1 Inc. (Tax ID# 81-2789808) benefits several organizations dedicated to developing cures for cancer each of which is a nonprofit, public benefit corporation recognized as tax exempt under IRS Code 501(c)(3).
 Donations to RideMN1 are deductible for income tax purposes, to the extent permitted by law.

 We appreciate all those who give their time to our event.
-You will have a great time, and we thank you for your commitment to helping make the event a success.
+You will have a great time and we thank you for your commitment to help making our event a success.
 We couldn’t do it without you!